StyraxBenzoin/Jalup_Vocab_Upgrade/README.md

 The Jalup Anki decks are still available to purchace directly from Adam.
 Links are in the `#jalup-deck-info` channel of the JALUP Adventurers Discord.

-Jalup has partnered with [Nihongo Lessons](https://lessons.nihongo-app.com/) which have a licensed the use of the Jalup decks so that it may continue.
+Jalup has partnered with Chris Vasselli of [Nihongo Lessons](https://lessons.nihongo-app.com/) to license the use of the Jalup decks so that it may continue.
 It's a neat app with a 'card linking' feature which makes it easy to look up words used in the flashcard, linking back to the card in which it was originally seen.
 Unfortunately, Nihongo Lessons is an iOS app only, so us PC/Android users have been severely missing out on this powerful tool.

 This script aims to solve that problem by upgrading your Japanese Level Up maximum package to include a vocabulary section on your cards.
 There's also some nice card styling too (light and dark mode).
 The upgrade allows you to keep all your learning progress even if you have already started.